-The Business Major gives students a strong foundation in ethics, key internship opportunities, and an array of the liberal arts skills identified as most valued by current employers by the AACSB (Association to Advance Collegiate Schools of Business).
+The Business major gives students a strong foundation in ethics, key internship opportunities, and an array of the liberal arts skills identified by the AACSB (Association to Advance Collegiate Schools of Business) as most valued by current employers.

 Business in a Liberal Arts Setting

 The liberal arts approach at Bryn Athyn College is fertile ground for cross-pollinating ideas and considering diverse perspectives.
 Here students and teachers alike have a wonderful opportunity to explore the foundational components of a well rounded business education within the deeper context of ethical principle and spiritual awareness.
 We believe encouraging interdisciplinary collaboration not only prepares students to question the way things are, but is critical to developing the vision needed to imagine what could be.

 Areas of Management Focus

 Apart from the core business components, students will choose a major concentration: